Email segmentation: how to use segmentation to personalize emails

 One of the biggest perks is the ability to segment your workforce.
 Whether you’re sending important updates to managers, onboarding new staff, or targeting specific office locations, segmentation will enable you to get messages out quickly and efficiently.

-Direct-to-consumer segmentation tactics
+Direct-to-consumer (D2C) segmentation

 A lot of emerging D2C brands offer products and services to consumers on a subscription basis.
 These membership-based businesses need to connect with customers to keep the contract rolling.

-Targeting audience segments based on how long they’ve been subscribed to your services, the type or level of subscription they have is a great place to start.
+Targeting audience segments based on how long they’ve been subscribed to your services, and the type or level of subscription they have is a great place to start.
 You can ensure your loyal customers are rewarded and kept up-to-date with your latest releases.
 You can also nurture subscribers paying for basic packages by regularly delivering outlining the benefits of upgrading.

 The audience base of a non-profit organization is as diverse as they come, which means segmentation is a vital tactic.
 Charities, non-profits, and membership organizations regularly have to deliver important communications to stakeholders, but each stakeholder may require a different level of business insight.